What’s the deal?

 Being rejected for credit can have a negative effect on your credit rating, so you shouldn’t apply for the Balance credit card or any other if you think you are likely to be turned down.

-MoneySupermarket’s Smart Search tool can help you limit the chances of being rejected by giving you a score out of 10 based on how likely you are to be accepted for a range of cards.
+MoneySupermarket’s Eligibility Checker tool can help you limit the chances of being rejected by giving you a score out of 10 based on how likely you are to be accepted for a range of cards.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct